The 30 Best Books About Road Trips

 Book Summary

 A decade ago, hairstylist Jess Greene’s mother ran off with a man she barely knew.
 Since that time, Jess has been raising her younger half-sister, Tegan.
 Now 31 years old, Jess has also been keeping a secret all these years.
-She always known that her mother’s boyfriend is an accomplished con man that has since been featured as the subject of a popular podcast.
+She has always known that her mother’s boyfriend is an accomplished con man who has since been featured on a popular podcast.
 But what Jess didn’t expect was for Tegan to figure that out for herself.

 Now that Tegan knows, she plans to leave the safety of the home her sister has provided for her in search of their mother.
 She doesn’t plan to search alone, though.
 She’ll be accompanied by the prying podcaster and the podcaster’s handsome producer, Adam.
 Jess doesn’t want Tegan to go, but since she can’t stop her, she reluctantly agrees to go along.